PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-06 09:52:41
+Last updated: 2024-04-06 09:53:18
-Random Quote: Sometimes, even when you know something's a mistake, you gotta make it anyway. - Ted Mosby
+Random Quote: Even brave men blind themselves sometimes, when they are afraid to see.  -  Beric Dondarrian